zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 # Tutorial
 ### Slide 1: <br>
 Hi, everyone!
-I am xxx, today I am going to present our project with with junming.
+I am xxx, today I am going to present our project with junming.
 Our reseaech topic is Symbolic Transfer in Games in Deep Reinforcement,supervised by Katya.
 The other team menmber is taylor. <br>

 ### SLide 2: